 Chinese is mainly a pictorial language of Yin and Yang principle.
 Each symbol has its vibrant life.
 When executing the brush strokes, I am particularly mindful and aware of the space in between.
 The empty space becomes a crucial component of the painting itself.
 The work is alive within the space and energy of those marks and colors, imbued with the spirit of the artist.

-I use the materials to reflect the feelings and perceptions I have experienced in life – the ever changing, flowing, timeless moments of this chaotic and harmonious vast world.
+I use the materials to reflect the feelings and perceptions I have experienced in life – the ever changing, flowing moments of this chaotic yet harmonious world.
+Rather than building up like an oil painting, I use surfaces that soak in.
+Canvas prepared with a special gesso behaves like traditional rice paper, pulling the paint in.
+Thus the space is infinite.
+And the time is timeless.